 The Real Deal: Authentic Rice and Peas Jamaican Style 🇯🇲 That Changed Everything

-I first tried rice and peas when I was a child and I visited Jamaica and let me tell you, I was blown away.
-It's a staple in Jamaican cuisine and we just can't get enough of it.
+I first tasted rice and peas during my childhood when I went to Jamaica.
+And, honestly, I was totally amazed.
+It's a very common dish in Jamaican food and people here rarely get tired of it.
 So, what exactly is Rice and Peas Jamaican Style?
-Well, let me break it down for you, also give you my family's secret recipe below.
+Well, let me break it down for you, also give you my family’s secret recipe below.

 Let’s Break It Down: What Exactly Are Rice and Peas?